jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 # Funiswap Pair Contract

 In this part of the tutorial we will focus only on writing the FuniswapV2Pair contract without the Oracle (we will add it in later parts).
-We will also write some tests.

-The code in this tutorial is written based on the `UniswapV2Pair.sol`.
+The contract written here is based on the `UniswapV2Pair.sol`.

 ## Introduction